 Figure legends

 Figure 1.
 The applications of plants for the production of diagnostic reagents, vaccine candidates and antiviral proteins to address the COVID-19 pandemic.
-Inset shows the position of S1 protein antigens on the surface of SARS-CoV-2 (more details in Figure 2).
-Red arrows indicate product classes.
-Black arrows indicate applications.
+Blue arrows show potential routes for diagnostic reagents.
+Black arrows show additional routes for vaccines and therapeutics for human use.
 A tobacco plant is shown, representing both transient expression and stably transformed transgenic plants as production platforms.
+The figure includes images from Biorender.
+The structure of griffithsin bound to high-mannose glycans was generated using NGL viewer based on Protein Data Bank file 3LL2.

 Figure 2.
-Structure of the SARS-CoV-2 virus, showing the position of the spike protein (red).
+Structure of the SARS-CoV-2 virus, showing the prominent position of the trimeric spike protein.
+Public domain image originally produced by the Centers for Disease Control, Atlanta, GA, USA.